 The problem of NOT having the right mindset

-You start a business, and you work hard at delivering on that business.
+Your MSP is a business, and when you start a business, you work hard at delivering on that business.
 You reach out to new clients and create work for yourself that you execute, often very well.

 However, delivery becomes a chore.
 It ends up being a lot of work, and the more you want to earn, the more you want to grow, the more work falls on your shoulders.